rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 </generate>
 ```

-Note that this cannot work properly with a database that uses batch processing (see '[Using Databases](using_relational_databases.md)').
+Note that this cannot work properly with a database that uses batch processing (see [Using Databases](using_relational_databases.md)).